2gi3/thinkthaithai2/README.md

 ## Custom commands

  -  ```cy.loginByGoogleApi()```
- This command is based on the [Cypress documentation](https://docs.cypress.io/guides/end-to-end-testing/google-authentication), it will log in and redirect the user to '/account'.
+ This command is based on the [Cypress documentation](https://docs.cypress.io/guides/end-to-end-testing/google-authentication), `cy.intercept('GET', '/api/auth/session', mockSession)` was added to fix a bug, it will log in and redirect the user to '/account'.

  -  ```cy.logOut``` This command will log you out and redirect you to the homepage.